pifroggi/vs_tiletools/README.md

   Clip that was padded with the pad function.
 Any format.

   __*`left`*, *`right`*, *`top`*, *`bottom`* (optional)__
-  If you have not used the pad function on the clip, you can also enter crop values manually.
+  Optionally you can also enter crop values manually.

 <br />